GabeScott/standard-works-vault/General Conference/2008 October - Until We Meet Again.md

 # Until We Meet Again

-*By Thomas S. Monson - President of the Church*
+By President Thomas S. Monson - *President of the Church*

 *Given in the October session of the 2008 General Conference*

+>*May we be good citizens of the nations in which we live and good neighbors in our communities, reaching out to those of other faiths, as well as to our own.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2008/10/until-we-meet-again?lang=eng)

 Brothers and sisters, I know you will agree with me that this has been a most inspiring conference.
 We have felt the Spirit of the Lord in rich abundance these past two days as our hearts have been touched and our testimonies of this divine work have been strengthened.
 I am certain I represent the membership of the Church everywhere in expressing appreciation to the brethren and sisters who have addressed us.
-I am reminded of the words of Moroni found in the Book of Mormon: “And their meetings were conducted by the church after the manner of the workings of the Spirit, and by the power of the Holy Ghost; for as the power of the Holy Ghost led them whether to preach, or to exhort, or to pray, or to supplicate, or to sing, even so it was done.”1
+I am reminded of the words of Moroni found in the Book of Mormon: “And their meetings were conducted by the church after the manner of the workings of the Spirit, and by the power of the Holy Ghost; for as the power of the Holy Ghost led them whether to preach, or to exhort, or to pray, or to supplicate, or to sing, even so it was done.”[^1]

 May we long remember what we have heard during this general conference.
-The messages which have been given will be printed in next month’s Ensign and Liahona magazines.
+The messages which have been given will be printed in next month’s *Ensign* and *Liahona* magazines.
 I urge you to study them and to ponder their teachings.

-To you Brethren who have been released at this conference, we express our deep appreciation for your many years of dedicated service.
+To you brethren who have been released at this conference, we express our deep appreciation for your many years of dedicated service.
 The entire membership of the Church has benefited from your countless contributions.

 I assure you that our Heavenly Father is mindful of the challenges we face in the world today.
 He loves each of us and will bless us as we strive to keep His commandments and seek Him through prayer.